Roosterbear/tips/hk.md

 You can get Virtualbox or __VMWare Workstation Player__ for free. <br/>

+>For bundle file, change permissions, and run with sudo ./VMWare...

 __Kali Linux__ <br/>

 Now download Kali Linux for your VM software. <br/>